Huntingdonshire District Council: History

 These eight districts had constituted the county of Huntingdonshire until 1965 when it had merged with the neighbouring Soke of Peterborough to form the short-lived county of Huntingdon and Peterborough.
 As part of the 1974 reforms the area became part of an enlarged Cambridgeshire.
 The new district was initially named Huntingdon after the former county town.
 The council changed the district's name from Huntingdon to Huntingdonshire in 1984.

 Governance

 Huntingdonshire District Council provides district-level services.
 County-level services are provided by Cambridgeshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

-The council has been under no overall control since the 2022 election, being led by a coalition of the Liberal Democrats, Labour, Greens and independent councillors.
+The council has been under no overall control since the 2022 election.
+Between 2022 and 2026 it was run by a coalition of the Liberal Democrats, Labour, Greens and independent councillors, led by Liberal Democrat councillor Sarah Conboy.
+Following the 2026 election a similar coalition formed, but this time without Labour.
+In August 2026, the two Green councillors quit the coalition.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: